 Early History of the Havarey family

 This web page shows only a small excerpt of our Havarey research.
-Another 111 words (8 lines of text) covering the years 1275, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Havarey History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1275, 1588, 1526, 1548, 1596, 1766, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Havarey History in all our PDF Extended History products and printed products wherever possible.

 Havarey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Havarey has appeared include Avery, Averie, Avary, Every, MacAvera and others.

 Early Notables of the Havarey family (pre 1700)

-Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; James...
-Another 70 words (5 lines of text) are included under the topic Early Havarey Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; and James Avery (b.
+1620-1700), Cornish immigrant to America to become an American colonial landowner, legislator, and a military commander in King Philip's War.

+Another 87 words (6 lines of text) are included under the topic Early Havarey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Havarey family to Ireland

 Some of the Havarey family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Havarey family to the New World and Oceana
+Migration of the Havarey family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Havarey arrived in North America very early: Jacob and George who settled in Virginia in 1635.
 Christopher Avery settled in Gloucester Massachusetts in 1640.